crate/crate-pdo/README.rst

 project as well.

-On a side note since we only support a subset of the PDO api only the following fetch modes are supported For PDOStatement::fetchAll
+On a side note since we only support a subset of the PDO api only the following fetch modes are supported.

+For PDOStatement::fetchAll

 - PDO::FETCH_NUM